silviucpp/beanstalkd-consumer/README.md

 Where

+- `connection_info` - connection details
 - `queues_number` - number of processes that will handle the deletes and kick operations.
 Those are queued in case the connection to the server is not up and are sent again once connection is established.

+For each consumer:

+- `tubes` - The tube/list of tubes that will watch
-- `consumers_number` - number of processes that are handle-ing the reserving process
+- `instances` - number of consumers
-- `consumer_callback` - the module and function that will receive the reserved job
+- `callbacks` - the module and function/2 that will handle the jobs.
-- `consumer_concurrent_jobs` - how many concurrent jobs can run in parallel.
+- `concurrent_jobs` - how many concurrent jobs can run in parallel.

 ```erlang
 application:start(beanstalkd_consumer).
 ```